 In every case, a was shifted to the other side by means of the inverse operation.
-Any linear equation can be solved by applying one or more of those rules..

-When the operations are addition or subtraction (Forms 1 and 2), we call that transposing.

-*As it reads*

-In every case, a was shifted to the other side by means of the inverse operation.
-Any linear equation can be solved by applying one or more of those rules..
+It will be possible to solve any linear equation by applying one or more of those rules..

 When the operations are addition or subtraction (Forms 1 and 2), we call that transposing.